Root Down is located in the C terminal of the Denver Airport. Vegan options include sweet potato fries, pozole, ramen, hummus, and a tofu bento box.

 Because of the cornmeal crusted tofu, light layering of sauerkraut, and lack of rye, it didn’t really taste like a reuben.

 I hope that other restaurants see that there is a need for vegan options at airports and restaurants.
-There are obviously people looking for vegan options, and it’s very cool to see Root Down jumping in to fill that need, especially in airports where the food can be uninspiring at best.
+There are obviously people looking for vegan options.
+And it’s very cool to see Root Down jumping in to fill that need, especially in airports where the food can be uninspiring at best.

 If you should find yourself at the Denver Airport on your travels with time for a leisurely dinner, I definitely recommend checking out Root Down.
-(They also have a take-away area for people in a hurry, but the vegan options may be more limited there.)

 For more DIA options, check out this thorough post on the Denver Airport.